-The Audit Committee is a sub-committee of the Board of Directors.
+The Audit Committee is a Sub-Committee of the Board of Directors.
 The committee assists the Board of Directors in ensuring that the financial statements reflect true and fair view of the state of affairs of the company as well as ensures that the operating effectiveness of the internal control system is adequate.
 The committee is directly responsible to the Board of Directors.

-The Audit Committee comprises of five non-executive Directors out of whom Mr. Mohammad Nurun Nabi FCA is an Independent Director.
+The Audit Committee comprises of five non-executive Directors out of whom Mr. Mohammad Nurun Nabi FCA and Mr. Md.
+Fayekuzzaman are Independent Directors.